Lighting: Medium to Bright, Indirect light

 USDA Hardy Zone: 10 & 11

-Philodendron grow very well outdoors, but they are not winter hardy and should be brought inside once temperatures dip below 55 degrees.
-Spring through Fall, keep your Philodendron in Full to Partial Shade and make sure it is not receiving any hot, direct sun.
-Water once your plant has had a chance to dry out, usually about every 4-5 days outdoors with moderate temperatures.
+Anthurium will grow beautifully outdoors, but they are not winter hardy and should be brought inside once temperatures dip below 55 degrees.
+Spring through Fall, keep your Alocasia in Full Shade and make sure it is not receiving any hot, direct sun.
+Water once your plant has had a chance to dry out, usually about every 3-4 days with moderate temperatures.
 You may need to water your Anthurium every 1-2 days during periods of extreme heat.